 The Center for Digital Scholarship is pleased to offer an expanded selection of introductory workshops.
+Workshops run 1 hour unless otherwise specified.
 Attendance is free, and all Notre Dame students, faculty, and staff are welcome to attend.

 Workshops can also be taught on-demand for classes or small groups.
 Please contact firstname.lastname@example.org with inquiries.